-Only rarely, outside of helping out with some academic activity related to one of their areas of interest, do I set up an actual "activity" involving the overhead projector, but I was so delighted to see on Play at Home Mom that some other parent besides me is ridiculously fond of a projector that I invited Syd to create the overhead projector Christmas tree from that site.
+Only rarely, outside of helping out with some academic activity related to one of their areas of interest, do I set up an actual "activity" involving the overhead projector, but recently I invited Syd to create an overhead projector Christmas tree.

 She drew a tree on a clear plastic page: